-The staff reported that they kept their knowledge up to date by reading third party materials and would ask the pharmacist if they had any queries.
-The pharmacist used the 'Virtual Outcomes' training platform and demonstrated that staff had been trained on a range of topics including antimicrobial resistance and safeguarding children and vulnerable adults.
+The staff reported that they kept their knowledge up to date by reading and discussing articles in pharmacy magazines.
+They would then ask the pharmacist if they had any queries.
+The pharmacy team reported that they had recently discussed the off-label uses of steroid inhalers for tongue fissures when encountering a specialist prescription from an ear, nose and throat doctor.
 Staff reported that they received time to complete their training.